lakbychance/resync/frontend/development/JavaScript/README.md

 - Promise.all() vs Promise.allSettled() ?
 - What is the difference between localStorage and sessionStorage ?
 - What is the difference between debounce vs throttling ?
+- Implement debouncing in JS.
+- Flatten a multidimensional array without using array.flat ?
+- What is the difference between async vs defer in JS ?
+- Implement a polyfill for a Promise in JS ?